 4. Current expenses vs. capital expenses

-Essentially, current expenses are anything that keeps your property reasonably maintained.
-Your everyday stuff.
+Essentially, current expenses are day-to-day costs that keep your property reasonably maintained.

 However, capital costs, are expenses that go beyond that.
 They actually add considerable value to your property.
 This includes things like repairs that extend the useful life of your property, improve it beyond its original condition, or any repairs made in advance of selling a property or as a condition of a sale.